blytkerchan/blytkerchan.github.io/_posts/2014-02-01-a-functional-version-of-the-kmp-algorithm.markdown

 ---
 author: rlc
+categories:
+- Programming
+- Algorithms
+- Functional Programming
+- C++
 comments: true
 date: 2014-02-01 21:09:52+00:00
 layout: post
-title: A functional version of the KMP algorithm
-wordpress_id: 2527
-categories:
-  - C &amp; C++
-  - Software Development
 tags:
 - functional programming
 - Haskell
 - meta-programming
+title: A functional version of the KMP algorithm
+wordpress_id: 2527
 ---

 For one of the projects I'm working on, I needed a compile-time version of the KMP algorithm in C++.
 I started by making the algorithm functional.